guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

   #hardware_package: !include ir-common-kuo/hardware-s3-waveshare-lcd-1.47B.yaml # This board MUST use IR Sensor WITHOUT LED
                                                                              # Like the Vishay TSOP series.
 Otherwise 3Vcc load causes crash durng boot.

+  #hardware_package: !include ir-common-kuo/HARDWARE.YAML # Or uncomment this line and replace HARDWARE.YAML with your file.

 # ========== END Configuration Options KUO ==============================================================================

 ```
 ### 5a Build and Flash the Firmware